 Yes, the vaccines are new, but the mRNA technology is not new.
 It’s been in development for over a decade.
 The COVID vaccine was tested on 70,000 people before it was made available to the public.
 Government and independent scientists — all free from political influence — carefully researched and reviewed all the science and findings behind development of the vaccines before declaring them safe.
 More than 4 billion doses have been administered worldwide.

 'The vast majority of people infected with COVID have survived.
 I’m willing to take the chance.'

 The odds of skating through COVID unscathed aren’t as strong as some might think.
 Within six months of contracting COVID, 1 in 3 survivors is diagnosed with a brain, mood or psychiatric disorder, according to a study in Lancet Psychiatry.
+(The study was conducted before the delta and omicron variants.)
 “I would say the actual numbers are much higher for COVID survivors experiencing neurological effects post-COVID,” said Dr. Megan Donnelly, a women’s neurologist at Novant Health Neurology and Headache – SouthPark.

 “Among other issues we’re encountering in patients are acute delirium or encephalopathy – which essentially means brain fog, confusion or general inability to focus,” Donnelly said.
 Other post-COVID fallout includes: fatigue and heart palpitations, ringing in the ears, longer-term loss of sense of smell and depression.

 'It’s my choice.
 If I get sick, I’m hurting no one but myself.'

 It’s your choice, to be sure.
 But Ohmstede, the pediatrician, reminds us: Babies and children under 12 are not eligible for the vaccine yet.
 When we choose not to get vaccinated, we also choose to increase our odds of becoming sick and spreading the disease to others who are not able to protect themselves.